Skip to content

 • Copilot trained on public repos without opt-in consent

-• Single point of failure for open source ecosystem
+• Single point of failure for the open source ecosystem

 Forgejo